vEnhance/web.evanchen.cc/input/latex-style-guide.md

 10. For single-line display math, double dollar signs MUST NOT ever be used;
     the use of `\[ ... \]` instead is REQUIRED.
-    Inserting newlines after `\[` and before `\]` is OPTIONAL;
+    Inserting line breaks after `\[` and before `\]` is OPTIONAL;
-    if the newline is not included there MUST be a space instead.
+    if the line break is not included there MUST be a space instead.
-    There SHOULD be single newlines before and after displayed expressions;
+    There SHOULD be single line break before and after displayed expressions;
-    but there MUST NOT be double newlines unless it is intentional that the displayed line should be its own paragraph (which is almost never the case).
+    but there MUST NOT be double line breaks unless it is intentional that the displayed line should be its own paragraph (which is almost never the case).

-11. When a series of equation are too long to fit on a new line, one MUST NOT have adjacent `\[ ... \]` expressions.
+11. When a series of equation are too long to fit on a single line, one MUST NOT have adjacent `\[ ... \]` expressions.
     In most cases, the `align*` environment SHOULD be used instead.

 12. When using `align*`, the invocations `\begin{align*}` and `\end{align*}` MUST be on their own line.
-    There MUST be a new line after each `\\` newline.
+    There MUST be a line break after each `\\` invocation.
-    There MAY be additional newlines for legibility, and there MUST be additional newlines if they are necessary to keep the line length within the specified limit.
+    There MAY be additional line breaks for legibility, and there MUST be additional line breaks if they are necessary to keep the line length within the specified limit.

 13. The contents of any `\begin{...} ... \end{...}` environment